Set up Standard Interface Communication with MELFA

 -

-Under Workspace/Online/Parameters/Communication Parameters, find and open Ethernet Settings.
-In the Menu area of the settings page, select Device-Port to enter Device List.
+In Workspace/Online/Parameters/Communication Parameters, find and click Ethernet to open it; in the settings page menu, select Device–Port to enter the Device list.

 -

-Select the OPT device to be used as the communication device, and click Settings to open the Device Parameter Settings window.
-Configure the device parameters according to the following rules:
+Select the OPT device to be used as the communication device, then click the Settings button to open the Device Parameter Settings window.
+Configure the current device parameters according to the following rules:

 -